lem-project/lem-project.github.io/content/en/GUI/SDL2.md

 <img class="" src="/developing-game.png" alt="">

-Lem developpers are investigated to interface with Trial, the game engine of the Kandria game.
+Lem developers are investigating interfacing to Trial, the game engine of the Kandria game.

 ## Misc